tadhgboyle/tab/README.md

 - Rework how to select items and quantities.
 Right now it is somewhat not intuitive.
 New system:
     - **Similar to GBBC tab, click an item to add it to a list of all items.
 Click more times for more quantity**
 - Complete inventory features
-    - Remaining:
     - "Set stock" in adjust page as well as add/subtract.
     - Add product option if stock should be added back upon return or not.
-- Change user list to display deleted users (with toggle) & add an undelete function.
-(All for products as well).
+- Change user list to display deleted users (with toggle) & implement un-deleting (for products as well).
     - Livewire?
 - Create user "pay out" page, which will be used to mark how much a user has paid off of their owing amount.
     - Track what payment method was used, as well as the transaction # + more details (depending on how they pay)